 A couple weeks ago I mentioned a report from the Center on Everyday Lives of Families at UCLA that found, among other things, that middle class American families have spacious backyards that they rarely use.
 This got me reminiscing about those halcyon days of my youth on South Boston Court when we did everything from play the World Series and Super Bowl (which hadn’t been invented yet) to tight rope and play endless games of hide-n-seek without leaving the block.
 And that got me to thinking about our own backyard today and how underutilized it is.
 Which spurred us to do some updating over the past couple of weeks.

-OK, to be fair, that pool you see was already there.
+OK, to be fair, that pool you see was already there, as was the teak lutyens bench to the farther corner of the pool.
 We lucked into a house with a small backyard pool that we have made good use of.
 The kids use it to whip themselves into an early bedtime, my wife swims laps in it, and I use it for 15 minutes a day to tread water.
 Actually, it’s more than just treading water: it’s 15 minutes a day of weightless physical meditation that does as much for my mind as it does for my body.

 What’s new in the past two weeks is the climbing wall, which isn’t so much a climbing wall as it is a kind of rock climber’s monkey bars.
 Ever since we moved in, the kids and I have been looking for ways in incorporate a climbing structure into the house.
 They saw the two-story chimney as a natural; I saw it as a series of lawsuits stemming from my long history of not being able to drill and install firm anchors into mortar.
 Instead, we settled on the underside of our second floor deck, where a series of 2 x 8 supports and end beams seemed to offer a multitude of low-climbing (and thus, low-falling) options.